Investing in Leaders is an evidence-informed, professionally led programme for leaders of all levels in schools.

 - One facilitated group session per component delivered live

-- Access to two coaching sessions with a professional advisor
+- Access to one to one coaching with a professional advisor

-Leaders will also be able to access ongoing email support with an in-school enquiry from a professional advisor.
+Participants will also be able to access ongoing email support with a professional learning advisor.

 Step one: Enrolment